Airik-Leon/MVCCrudProject/README.md

 For viewers the way to use this application is in two ways.
-You can browse posts by category which is a retrieval function from the DB and if you add an account and sign in you can do create functions by posting on the current posts in the blog.
+You can browse posts by category which is a retrieval function from the DB and if you add an account and sign in you can do a create function by posting on the current posts in the blog.
-For the update and delete functionality you must sign as the guest admin account to retrieve users on the getUsers page.
+For the update and delete functionality you must sign as the guest admin account to retrieve users on the get Users page.
 It is on the Get User page where you can update information (excluding the id) of the user or delete a user.
 The guest admin account is below:

 ![alt tag](https://i.imgur.com/Iuhoc84.png "Guest Admin info")

-if you can't see the information then the if is below:
+if you can't see the information then the info is below:

 username = Guest_Admin
 password = admin1234